Quality Care is Our Top Goal

 We are committed to improving the health of all Community Care members.
 Our mission is to provide the highest quality mental health and substance use programs and services at the lowest possible cost, delivered in an environment that promotes recovery.

 We help a diverse group of people.
-We do all that we can to meet our member’s special needs and preferences.
-We also make sure our staff and providers are sensitive to cultural diversity.
-We are able to meet our member’s special requests related to cultural, racial, ethnic, and linguistic needs, and other special requests, as we have a diverse provider network.
+We do all that we can to meet our members’ special needs and preferences.
+We also make sure our staff and providers are sensitive to your needs.
+We are able to meet our members’ special requests related to cultural, racial, ethnic, disability and linguistic needs, and other special requests, as we have a varied provider network.

 The overall goals of Community Care’s QI Program are to:

-• Provide the highest possible quality care that recognizes cultural diversity and your unique needs and preferences.
+- Provide the highest possible quality care that recognizes differences and your unique needs and preferences.

 We receive input from the provider community through the Provider Advisory Committee (PAC).
 Network practitioners on the PAC keep Community Care informed about what is happening in the network and provide recommendations to the QI Program about activities such as clinical practice guidelines.
 The PAC also review results from measurement activities and member provider satisfaction surveys to provide input from the practitioner’s perspective.
 The PAC is involved when new QI activities or initiatives are planned to ensure their perspective is adequately reflected in the process.
 The also foster buy-in for new projects.
 Community Care places high value on maintaining a collegial relationship with our provider network.